SwissClinicalTrialOrganisation/secuTrial_recipes/create_new_project/README.md

 start setting up a completely new project from scratch.

 1. Login to the CustomerAdminTool, select the customer area or define a new one.
 Select "new scheme/neues Schema".
 Create the adminuser (your account for the AdminTool) as well as the "new scheme/neues Schema".
 2. Login to the AdminTool, set your password.
 In the AdminTool navigate to the respective customer area and select "Participant/Teilnehmer".
-Select yourself as administrator and click the checkbox "Can create and edit new projects/Darf Projekte anlegen und editieren".
+Select yourself as administrator and click the checkbox "May create and edit projects".
+If you do not have an account yet then create one with "New participant".

     ```
-    Note: If the checkbox does not appear, go to the
+    Note: If the checkbox does not appear, check
-          other admin accounts and disable the
+          the other accounts list.
+The account
-          checkbox there.
+          which appears bold with a red "*" needs
+          the checkbox to be unchecked.
     ```

 3. Go to the FormBuilder and create a new project.
 It is automatically assigned to the new scheme.